 CNN Underscored reviews financial products such as credit cards and bank accounts based on their overall value, but does not review all financial companies or all available financial offers.
 We may receive compensation for sending traffic to partner sites, such as CreditCards.com, and this compensation may impact how and where links appear on this site.
 Terms apply to American Express benefits and offers.
 Enrollment may be required for select American Express benefits and offers.
 Visit americanexpress.com to learn more.

-But when you’re staying at a Marriott hotel, which credit card is the best to use?
-We’ve gone through all the options and put together our list of the best credit cards that can help you earn more points and even score some elite travel perks to make your stay at a Marriott a little bit nicer.
+Since there are many good credit card options when it comes to staying at a Marriott hotel, we’ve gone through all the options and put together our list of the best credit cards that can help you earn more points and even score some elite travel perks to make your next stay at a Marriott a little bit nicer.

 Marriott Bonvoy Boundless® Credit Card: Best for infrequent travelers